sagarkanake/PhotoUploader/README.md

  *  Languages Used : Python , javascript , Html , CSs .
  *  Framework Used : Python Django Framework , Django Rest Framework .
 # Getting Started
+ A multi user type login . each user has their own dashboard where they can upload multiple images . a models.Onetoone field is used to sepeatate admin , teacher , student.
 Simple task i.e a project with user register + Login .
 Register page has name, phone_number, email(unique=True) .Created a welcome page showing name of respective logged in user.
 ## Prerequisites :
   * Make sure you have all concepts cleared in python language .